Multi-Coloured Swap Shop

 Multi-Coloured Swap Shop, more commonly known simply as Swap Shop, is a British children's television series that aired on BBC1 from 2 October 1976 to 27 March 1982.
-It was groundbreaking in many ways: by broadcasting on Saturday mornings, being live, being three hours in length, and using the phone-in format extensively for the first time on TV.
+The show was presented by Noel Edmonds, Keith Chegwin, John Craven and, from 1978, Maggie Philbin.
+It was groundbreaking in many ways: by broadcasting live on Saturday mornings, being three hours in length, and using the a direct telephone number extensively for the first time on TV.